Gillibrand slams Trump for 'broken promises' in her first 2020 TV ad

 The Gillibrand campaign tells Fox News that five figures are being spent to run the commercial over two days on both cable TV and digital.

-The senator, who launched her White House bid in January, has struggled in the polls as she’s tried unsuccessfully -- so far -- to stand out from the historically large field of nearly two-dozen Democratic presidential contenders
+The senator, who launched her White House bid in January, has struggled in the polls as she’s tried unsuccessfully -- so far -- to stand out from the historically large field of nearly two-dozen Democratic presidential contenders.